 Buy one or make your own by adding numbers with transfers or modelling wax then light it once a day as a moment to pause and thank God for good things.
 Here’s some ideas for prayers and here’s a free download to help you thank God in 25 different ways

 Read the whole Christmas story from the Bible, maybe even in one sitting.
-You could do some colouring while you listen.
+You could do some colouring while you listen (lovely colouring poster here).
 The Bible text is in The Christmas Bible Storybook which comes with the GodVenture Sticker Advent Calendar or if you cut and paste these references into biblegateway.com you could listen to an audio version (Luke 1:26-38; Matthew 1:18-25; Luke 2:1-21; Matthew 2:1-12; Luke 2:39-40).

-Create a sheet with 8+ images and/or words which appear on Christmas cards e.g. manger, robin, Christmas trees.
+Download this FREE sheet or create your own with 8+ images and/or words which appear on Christmas cards e.g. manger, robin, Christmas trees.
 Assign each image a prayer, which you will pray for people who send you a card with that image on.
+6 24 Books

 Buy or borrow 24 books (preferably Christmas ones) then unwrap and read one a day.
 Older children may prefer a chapter book such as the 24 chaptered The Christmas Mystery by Jostein Gaarder.
 More ideas on books you could get here.

 Read the Christmas story with each family member speaking the words of one character.
 You could make this into a play using the Bible text which is in minibook which comes with the GodVenture Sticker Advent Calendar).

 Leave one side off a gingerbread house to make a stable, and use the chimney pieces to make a manger.
 Add people and eat!
 The IKEA gingerbread house works well as you can see here.